akkanben/minibattle/README.md

     - Weapon kinds have one of 4 assigned damage types: blunt, slicing, piercing, magical.
   - Weapons have an affinity based off their damage type.
     - An affinity multiplier increases the attack of the weapon based on the creature's matching stat.

+- Version 0.3.0
+  - Three-round single elimination game mode added.
+    - User selects their creature each round.
+    - The winning creature's status carries over to the next round.
+  - Random name chosen for each creature from a pool of names.
+    - Names match the weapon's affinity.